-To delete an item you right-click on it and select Delete.
+To delete an item, you right-click on it and select Delete.
 This will move the file or folder to the Recycle Bin.
-If you press Shift key and Delete, then the item will not be moved into the Recycle Bin.
+If you press the Shift key and Delete, then the item will not be moved into the Recycle Bin.
 It will be directly deleted permanently.

 Restore deleted items